 During high school, I was a normal teenager – doing what teenagers of that time did.
 I dated and went to dances, football games and interacted with “the guys”.
 However, as I approached the end of my junior year in high school, I still had the thought of religious life to deliberate.
-At GCCHS, I was taught by six orders of religious so I had a large selection to consider.
+At Greensburg Central Catholic High School, I was taught by six orders of religious so I had a large selection to consider.
 I became very interested in the Sisters of Charity in Greensburg.
-After working at Seton Hill College for a summer, I realized that the Sisters of Charity was a large community and I was really looking for one that was smaller and had a “family atmosphere”.
-My attention once again turned toward my grade school teachers – the Benedictines.
+After working at Seton Hill College for a summer, I realized that the Sisters of Charity was a large Community and I was really looking for one that was smaller and had a “family atmosphere”.
+My attention once again turned toward my grade school teachers – the Benedictine Sisters of Pittsburgh.

 My friends and some of my teachers could not believe that I wanted to enter religious life.
-I had one teacher tell me that he gave me only a week before I would return home.
+One of my teachers told me that he gave me only a week before I would return home.
 He felt that I was too outgoing to “be a nun”.
-Every time I see him I remind him that I am still in the community.
+Every time I see him I remind him that I am still in the Community.

 Benedictine life has changed since I first entered the Community.
 Many of the rules that were designed for uniformity have been relaxed.
-I think that this has created a community that is much stronger and committed to the Rule of St. Benedict and the Gospel.
+I think that this has created a Community that is much stronger and committed to the Rule of St. Benedict and the Gospel.
 The Sisters realize that each one of us is responsible to each other and for each other on the Journey.
-More and more, the community has grown more open to one another, more open to the world in which we live, and more open to inviting others to join us in our pilgrimage of faith.
+The Community has grown more open to one another, more open to the world in which we live, and more open to inviting others to join us in our pilgrimage of faith.

 | top of page |